git/git.github.io/rev_news/drafts/edition-30.md

 with the following changes:

 > Significant changes from v4:
+>
 > - Supported Michael Haggerty's multi-level index.
 > - Restart table now appears at start of block, instead of end.
 > - The `restart_offset` is now 3-bytes, instead of 4-bytes.
 > - Footer stores `obj_id_len` abbreviation used by obj blocks.
->
 > - Clarified log-only files can exist.
 > - Clarified use of `position` for byte in file, `offset` for byte in block.
-> - Clarified peeling, and reference name encoding as bag of bytes.
+> - Clarified *peeling*, and reference name encoding as bag of bytes.
 > - Corrected extensions.reftable value to be `true`.

-The comments on this round were mostly about LMDB, as Ævar found a java binding that could be used.
+The comments on this round were mostly about LMDB, as Ævar found a Java binding that could be used.
 These discussions involved Peff, David Turner and Howard Chu, the Chief Architect of OpenLDAP and LMDB creator.

-It turned out that LMBD might not work well on NFS.
-Also Google (for which Shawn is working) needs something that can be virtualized onto a different filesystem in userspace and it looks like LMDB doesn't fit this requirement.
+It turned out that LMDB might not work well on NFS.
+Also Google (for which Shawn is working) needs something that can be virtualized onto a different filesystem in user space, and it looks like LMDB doesn't fit this requirement.

 So Shawn posted [a 6th version](https://public-inbox.org/git/CAJo=hJtg0PAVHT1phbArdra8+4LfnEEuaj3fBid==BXkZghi8g@mail.gmail.com/#r):

 > Changes from v5:
-> - extensions.refStorage = reftable is used to select this format.
 >
+> - `extensions.refStorage = reftable` is used to select this format.
 > - Log records can be explicitly deleted (for refs/stash).
 > - Log records may use Michael Haggerty's chained idea to compress before zlib.
 >   This saved ~5.8% on one of my example repositories.